PrimaveraDeveloper/lithium/dir/carbon/specs/dis-spec-1.0.md

 # Data Ingestion Service (DIS) Specification v1.0

-The Data Ingestion Service allows to ingest data files like saft and persist this files in Carbon BigData.
+The Data Ingestion Service allows ingesting data files like SAF-T and persist these in the Big Data.

 ## To send a file by API: